PaperCode43/2023.0292/README.md

 Figure 9 is obtained by implementing the following file in \Example2\hedging\_effect
 -- hedge_var.m

-In Section 6.2, Figure 10 and Table 2 are obtained by implementing the following file in \Example3\Example3-1\
+In Section 6.3, Figure 10 and Table 2 are obtained by implementing the following file in \Example3\Example3-1\
 -- run_BS.m
 Figures 11-12 and Table 3 are obtained by implementing the following file in \Example3\Example3-2\
 -- run40.m

+In Section EC.9 (E-Companion), Figures EC.1 and EC.2 are obtained by implementing the following file in \EC\IMSE\_bias\_var\
+-- IMSE_all.m

+In Section EC.10 (E-Companion), Figures EC.3 and EC.7 are obtained by implementing the following file in \EC\LHS\_IMSE\
+-- IMSE_all.m